- Posted by Graham Dockrill

 I don’t have a long-term office or on-site work colleagues so it’s important for me to find a workspace that suits my style.
 It must complement my workday needs and ideally feed into productive networking opportunities.
 I have found suitable environments at co-working spaces all around the city.
 I’ve listed some of these below.

-Subscription to Spacious is $95.00USD a month, giving you access to many of the finest locations across NYC.
+Subscription to Dropdesk is free, you just pay for the space you use, giving you access to many of the finest locations across NYC.

 The Farm has warm, rustic interiors which are inspired by, you guessed it, farms!
 You will sit at long tables made of salvaged wood illuminated by naked bulbs hanging from the ceiling.
 The atmosphere is designed to make you feel like you’ve left the city for the countryside in search of some fresh ideas, and the space is repurposed for events after working hours.